JennEYoon/learn-mldl/dlai/tasks.md

 ### 8/7/2019 Tasks update

  * Critical -- focus on code for 2lnn.
-Colleen will not be at meetup topresent.
+Colleen will not be at meetup to present.

 #### Move to a separate repo - no keep here w.
 CS231n